Skip to main content

 Querying vectors

 The extension introduces a query function named query_closest_objects, which allows you to search for vectors.
-It supports the following parameters:
+It returns the closest vectors based on cosine similarity:

 NameTypeRequiredDefaultDescription

 contextintegertrueContext used by the dapp.
-It can be any number, allowing a dapp to use multiple contexts to separate vectors.
+Use different contexts to separate unrelated vectors.

 Query examples